Gogo people: History

-In the 18th century the Wagogo were mostly pioneer colonists from South Sudan then Unyamwezi and Uhehe, and are often confused with the Sandawe and the Kaguru.
-Half the ruling group came from Uhehe.
-They had a long tradition of hunting and gathering, allowing the Nyamwezi to carry the ivory to the coast, but had become agriculturalists with cattle by 1890.
-They continued, however, to have a low regard for working the land and are said to have treated their agricultural slaves badly.
+The Gogo had a long tradition of hunting and gathering, allowing the Nyamwezi to carry the ivory to the coast, but had become agriculturalists with cattle by 1890.
+They employed slave labor, and are said to have treated their agricultural slaves badly.

-The Wagogo experienced famine in 1881, 1885, and 1888–89 (just before Stokes' caravan arrived) and then again in 1894–95, and 1913–14.
+The Wagogo experienced famine in 1881, 1885, 1888–89 (just before Stokes' caravan arrived), 1894–95, and 1913–14.
 The main reason for the exceptional series of famines in Ugogo was its unreliable rainfall and the ensuing series of droughts.

 Kimbu and Nyamwezi colonists gradually colonized the dry plains west and east of Ugogo, which travelers on the principal road most feared.
 Central Tanganyika saw the growth of Nyamwezi towns, and numerous Gogo chiefs had Nyamwezi advisors.

-More people learned Swahili than learned Islam through the caravan trade of the 19th century.
+More people learned Swahili and were influenced by Islam through the caravan trade of the 19th century.
 It was commonly spoken by Sagara and Gogo in the 1850s, according to Burton, who also noted that "almost every inland tribe has some vagrant man who can speak it."